STOMP-Based Event Notification System

 System Overview

-The MQTT-based event notification system allows Waldur to communicate changes to resources, orders, and user roles to the waldur-site-agent
+The STOMP-based event notification system allows Waldur to communicate changes to resources, orders, and user roles to the waldur-site-agent

 that runs on a remote cluster.
 This eliminates the need for constant polling and enables immediate reactions to events.